Wondering about major sources of collagen? Fish collagen definitely tops the list.

-Fish collagen peptides have very specific amino acid compositions with a high concentration of glycine, hydroxyproline and proline.
 When fish collagen is ingested, hydroxyproline peptides are not completely digested to free amino acids and can be detected in the blood.
-These hydroxyproline peptides stimulate cells in the skin, joints and bones, and lead to collagen synthesis through cell activation and growth.
-(2)
+These hydroxyproline peptides stimulate cells in the skin, joints and bones, and they lead to collagen synthesis through cell activation and growth.

 2. Bone Healing and Regeneration